RashmithaDeSilva/RestCountries/README.md

 ```bash
 docker-compose up -d
 ```
-This builds and runs Docker containers for the backend, Redis, MySQL (production), and SQLite (development).
+This pull and runs Docker containers for the backend, frontend, Redis, MySQL (production).

 ---